LaurentMazare/tch-rs/examples/jit-quantized/README.md

 is to quantize the model's weight matrices and perform some or all of its operations using INT8 tensors (rather than FP32).

-## Quantizing a Python Pytorch Model
+## Quantizing a Python PyTorch Model
 The details of quantizing a PyTorch model are described in the PyTorch [documentation](https://pytorch.org/docs/stable/quantization.html).
 In this example we simply export a model available within torchvision.
 ```python
 import torch